ocaml/ocaml.org/data/tutorials/language/0it_04_labels.md

 ```

 Here, we're defining a variant of the function `String.sub` from the standard library.
-* `s` is the string which we are extracting a substring from.
+* `s` is the string from which we are extracting a substring.
 * `pos` is the substring's starting position.
 It defaults to `0`.
 * `len` is the substring's length.
 If missing, it defaults to `String.length s - pos`.